-It’s been quite some time since we were able to freely roam in the sunshine without a care in the world (or an umbrella).
-Our backs have become stiff from lounging on the sofa during the winter that turned into spring, our Instagram’s hella dry, and our minds have been left full of wanderlust – even just for the local Nisa.
-But this is where the ever-transportive Walkden Gardens comes in.
+It’s been quite some time since we were able to roam in the sunshine without a care in the world (or an umbrella).
+Our backs have become stiff from lounging on the sofa during the winter that turned into spring, our Instagram’s devoid of beautiful landscapes, and our minds have been left full of wanderlust, and this is where the ever-transportive Walkden Gardens comes in.

 Creating an almost fairytale-like setting for Mancs to discover, the stunning gardens are currently in full bloom, not only boasting numerous beautiful spring flowers which are dotted throughout, but also a magical wisteria arch, which droops down to create a moment of bliss as you stroll underneath it.
 Imported from Italy, the arch blooms at its brightest during May, with many flocking every spring to see it in all of its 70-ft-long glory.

 Every turn provides something new to look at, with endless sections throughout boasting completely different landscapes.
 From beautiful cherry trees to perfectly arranged fuchsias, a Japanese zen garden and a space packed full of scented plants and flowers – there’s a whole lot of tranquillity to absorb within the venue’s five acres.

 It’s the perfect place to enjoy a bit of escapism, with the ever-changing scenery providing an endless sense of calm as you carelessly stroll from one section to the next.
 Whether it’s the spring bluebells that put a smile on your face or colourful arboretums, there’s a part of the garden that’s sure to cheer up even the gloomiest of us.